johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 ### Renewal of movement ###

-Accordingly, any messianic movement or community that earnestly desires spiritual renewal needs to place visionary, generational discipleship at the core of its spirituality and practical formation.
+Accordingly, any messianic movement or community that earnestly desires spiritual renewal needs to place visionary, generational discipleship at the heart of its spirituality and practical formation.

 Disciples must be invited, formed and sent forth as part of a *world-facing* movement.
 The goal is much more than the maintenance of congregational activity.
 It is more than learning to serve one another, within messianic communities.
 The goal is to be part of a movement of disciples responding to God's call to serve his eternal purpose, amongst a world of lost, hurting, confused, oppressed, fear-filled and idol-bound populations.

 Amongst the corruption in society, behind its social, political, economic and religious walls and beside its filthy gutters, there the Messiah is at work, by his Spirit.
-And from there he calls his co-workers to come alongside him in his work of redemption and transformation of individuals, families, marriages, partnerships, communities, organisations, structures, workplaces and working practices.
+From there he calls his co-workers to come alongside him in his work of redemption and transformation of individuals, families, marriages, partnerships, communities, organisations, structures, workplaces and working practices.

 ## Anointed Community  ##